CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'cloud security audit', 'CIS benchmarks', 'AWS', 'Azure', 'GCP', 'Prowler', 'ScoutSuite', 'compliance monitoring', 'CIS Foundations Benchmark', and specific version numbers.
-These cover a wide range of terms a user working in this domain would naturally use.
+Includes strong natural keywords users would say: 'cloud security audit', 'CIS benchmarks', 'AWS', 'Azure', 'GCP', 'Prowler', 'ScoutSuite', 'compliance monitoring', 'CIS Foundations Benchmark'.
+These cover the terms a user working in cloud security compliance would naturally use.

 3 / 3